Substra/substra-documentation/docs/source/documentation/concepts.rst

 Docker image build
 ^^^^^^^^^^^^^^^^^^^

-For the first task of the compute plan that uses a given algo, Substra needs to build the image, transfer it to the local registry then use it to spawn the container.
+For the first task of the compute plan that uses a given algo, Substra needs to build the image, transfer it to the local image registry then use it to spawn the container.
 This takes a few minutes for a small image, it may take a lot of time for larger images.

 For the tasks in the same compute plan that use either the same algo, or a different algo with the same Docker image, Substra does not need to rebuild the image, so the task execution is faster.